LaserChase

 Motivation

-I wanted to create something practical and enjoyable for use at home.
+I wanted to create something practical and enjoyable for my personal use at home.
 As a cat owner, I thought this project would be a perfect blend of utility and fun-bringing joy to my pet while allowing me to experiment with hardware and software in an engaging way.
 Building LaserChase has given me the opportunity to explore electronics, real-time control, and embedded programming, all while making my cat happy.

 Architecture